-The Company believes that it has sufficient working capital available to it at June 30, 2021 to fund its operations at least until it completes its Business Combination or for the next twelve months.
+The Company believes that it has sufficient working capital available to it at March 31, 2021 to fund its operations for at least the next twelve months.

 The Company has until August 4, 2022 to complete an Initial Business Combination.
 If the Company does not complete an Initial Business Combination by August 4, 2022, the Company will (i) cease all operations except for the purposes of winding up; (ii) as promptly as reasonably possible, but not more than ten business days thereafter, redeem the public shares for a per share price equal to a pro rata portion of the Trust Account, including interest, but less taxes payable (and less up to \$100,000 of interest to pay dissolution expenses) and (iii) as promptly as reasonably possible following such redemption, dissolve and liquidate the balance of the Company's net assets to its creditors and remaining stockholders, as part of its plan of dissolution and liquidation.
 The initial stockholders have waived their redemption rights with respect to their founder shares; however, if the initial stockholders or any of their affiliates acquire shares of Class A common stock in or after the Public Offering, they will be entitled to a pro rata share of the Trust Account upon the Company's redemption or liquidation in the event the Company does not complete an Initial Business Combination within the required time period.